Probing the Top-Higgs Yukawa CP Structure in dileptonic $t \bar t h$ with $M_2$-Assisted Reconstruction: Top-Higgs Yukawa coupling with -assisted reconstruction

 \subsection{Parton-level analysis}

-Parton level events are generated by \texttt{MadGraph5\_aMC@NLO}\ \cite{Alwall:2014hca} in chain with \frules~package~\cite{Alloul:2013bka} without any generation level cuts.
-We use the default \texttt{NNPDF2.3QED} parton distribution function~\cite{Ball:2013hta} with dynamical renormalization and factorization scales at the 14 TeV LHC.
+Parton level events are generated at leading order by \texttt{MadGraph5\_aMC@NLO}\ \cite{Alwall:2014hca} in chain with \frules~package~\cite{Alloul:2013bka} without any generation level cuts.
+We use the default \texttt{NNPDF2.3QED} parton distribution function~\cite{Ball:2013hta} with dynamical renormalization and factorization scales set to $m_T^2$ (transverse mass of the visible system) at the 14 TeV LHC.
+In this section, we focus on comparison between Monte-Carlo truth and parton-level results without worrying about effects of hadronization and parton-shower, which will be the topic in the next section.
 Performing the procedure described in the previous section, we obtain the momenta of two neutrinos and also resolve two fold ambiguity in the dilepton final state, which allows full reconstruction of the final state.
 No cuts are employed for parton-level studies, unless we mention explicitly.

 Distributions of $m_{b\ell}$, $M_{2Ct}^{(\ell)}$, and $M_{2CW}^{(b\ell)}$ are shown in Fig. \ref{fig:dists} for different values of $\alpha$.
 Note that, by construction, $M_{2Ct}^{(\ell)}$ and $M_{2CW}^{(b\ell)}$ are bounded above by the mass of the $W$ boson and top quark, $M_{2Ct}^{(\ell)} \leq m_W$ and $M_{2CW}^{(b\ell)} \leq m_t$.
 A small fraction of events which leak beyond the expected mass bounds is due to finite width effects of the top quark and $W$ boson.
 Also there is small contamination coming from wrong pair of $b$-quark and $\ell$, although the purity of the samples is known to be 96\% \cite{Debnath:2017ktz}.
 Note that, throughout this paper, all plots are generated with the ``resolved'' events, after discarding ``unresolved'' ones.
 We find that the efficiency of our method is $\epsilon = 81.38 \%$, which is consistent with 83\% as in Ref. \cite{Debnath:2017ktz}.
 The resolved events contain both correct and wrong combinations and the fraction of the correct combination out of the resolved events is defined as purity.